-The Employment Rights Act 1996 (ERA) protects individuals from having unauthorised deductions made from their wages.
-It is unlawful for an employer to make a deduction wages except in three situations, such as:
+The Employment Rights Act 1996 (ERA) protects employees and workers from having unauthorised deductions made from their wages.
+Late payment of wages is also included as a deduction of wages.

 Who is protected?